Parker House Rolls

 - 1 ounce (2 tablespoons) unsalted butter, cold and cut into 16 equal pieces

 - MIX milk, sugar, yolks and yeast to the bowl of a stand mixer fitted with the dough hook.
 In a separate bowl, mix together flour and salt.
-Add four mix to milk mixture.
+Add flour mix to milk mixture.
 Mix on medium speed until incorporated.
 Add 3 ounces softened butter.
 Continue mixing until the butter is fully incorporated.
 Raise the mixer speed to high and continue to mix until the dough is smooth and elastic and pulls away from the side of the bowl, about 5 to 10 minutes.

 - PLACE the dough in an oiled bowl and cover with plastic.
 Let rest in a warm place for an hour or until doubled in volume.